-When does transitioning from children’s support services to adult services begin?
+When does transitioning from children’s support services to adult supported living services begin?

-This time of life involves a period of change, and as with all change, planning is key, which is why the transition process usually starts around the age of 14.
+This time of life involves a period of change, and as with all change, planning is key, which is why the transition process from child to adult support services usually starts around the age of 14.
 There can be a lot of information and decisions to work through, and so by starting the process early, you can allow for plenty of time to explore all the options and to have the right conversations with everyone involved in your support.

 Where does the transitioning process start?

 First, together with your support worker, we’ll spend lots of time talking to you and your family to get to know you well and gain a good understanding of everything you’re looking for, so we can help suggest what options are best suited for your needs.
 We have lots of experience supporting families and younger adults with differing needs to find the location and support team that’s best suited to them, and so you can rely on us to help guide you through your decision-making process.

 We will keep the people and teams involved in your support updated regularly throughout the process, whilst ensuring minimal disruption to any existing routines.
 We’ll even arrange regular joint meetings to keep everyone in the loop so that you’ll know what to expect and when.

 How do I choose the right living option?